Tony83400/Discord-Auto-gestion-for-StartGG-tournament/README_English.md

 You need to have at least python 3.11 install
 Execute the "setup.py" file (you need to execute it only one time)

+Go to the .env file and set LANG="en"

 Your bot is ready to use !

 Now you can just execute the "discord_bot.py" file to start your bot